BITAEMO / WELCOME!

-Ardrossan Yatran Ukrainian Dance Association’s very existence and management depends on parent input and cooperation.
+Ardrossan Yatran’s very existence and management depend on parent input and cooperation.
 Parents are strongly encouraged to become actively involved by volunteering their skills, talents and efforts.
-General meetings are held monthly throughout the dance season and parents are encouraged to attend.
-These meetings are a means to update the parents about the Association’s activities.
+General meetings are held monthly throughout the dance season and parents are asked and encouraged to attend.
+These meetings are a means to update parents about the Association’s activities.

 Membership in the group requires dancers to attend all rehearsals.
 Regular attendance is necessary to attain full understanding and progression in your discipline.
 Any dancer who has inexcusable absences jeopardizes his/her participation in performances and competitions, at the discretion of the instructor.
-If a dancer will be absent due to illness, injury, schooling, etc., it is the parent’s responsibility to provide notification to the instructor, group rep or someone on the executive.
+If a dancer will be absent due to illness, injury, schooling, etc., is the parent’s responsibility to provide notification to the instructor, group rep or someone on the Executive.
 Injured dancers, where possible, should strive to observe rehearsals.
 For the respect of all dancers in your group, any absence (excused or unexcused) in the week prior to any performance/competition may result in the dancer being pulled from the upcoming performance.

 Instructors also find difficult to run classes efficiently when dancers are often missing or late for rehearsals.
-Dance season is fairly consistent every year with the first group performance at the end of February and performances/competitions from the end of March to the beginning of May.
-Each dancer is choreographed into specific positions and when a dancer is missing, it is difficult not only for the instructor but the rest of your dance team.
-Please discuss any scheduling difficulties with the instructors in advance, as to avoid major disruptions and to assist with classroom planning.
+The dance season is fairly consistent every year with the first group performance at the end of February and performances/competitions from the end of March to the beginning of May.
+Each dancer is choreographed into specific positions and when a dancer is missing, it is difficult not only for the instructor but also for the rest of your dance team.
+Please discuss any scheduling difficulties with the instructors in advance to avoid major disruptions and to assist with classroom planning.